 Errors in code are inevitable.
 The challenge as a developer is to make sure bugs don’t make their way into production code.
 Fortunately, JUnit testing can be used to minimize the risk of bugs.

-Control flow is a set of mechanisms that drive the order of code execution.
-In this lesson we’ll cover a few of those mechanisms such as if, else if, else, and switch statements.
+In this lesson we’ll cover a few control flow mechanisms in Java such as if, else if, else, and switch statements.

 This tutorial focuses on overall class structure using the classic “Hello World” example.
 The topics covered include the main method as well as compilation and execution.